-A Federal Government decision eight years ago to consolidate CSIRO activities at Black Mountain, has left the Yarralumla site excess as well as many others to their requirements.
+A Federal Government decision in 2012, to consolidate CSIRO activities at Black Mountain, has left the Yarralumla site excess as well as many others to their requirements.

-A handful of CSIRO staff and some external tenants remain on the site.
-CSIRO sold the site to Gunyar Pty Ltd in June 2002, with a twenty year lease allowing CSIRO to retain control of the property.
+CSIRO sold the site to Gunyar Pty Ltd in June 2002, with a 20 year lease allowing CSIRO to retain control of the property until 2022.
 The Crown Lessee of the site is The Trustee for Gunyar A.C.T.
 Properties Trust.

-The beneficiary of the Trust is The Shepherd Foundation (https://shepherdcentre.org.au), a Registered Charity whose primary purpose is to assist children with hearing loss.
+The beneficiary of the Trust is The Shepherd Foundation, a Registered Charity whose primary purpose is to assist children with hearing loss.
 The Shepherd Foundation is headquartered in Sydney and has a local presence in Canberra.

-Oakstand (http://oakstand.com.au), will act on behalf of The Shepherd Foundation to manage the evolution of the CSIRO site to Forestry Place, Yarralumla.
+Oakstand, has partnered with The Shepherd Foundation to deliver the evolution of the CSIRO site to Forestry Place, Yarralumla.

 Forestry Place could be many things.
 Because of its size, heritage and location, the site could host educational, residential, commercial, cultural or community future uses… or a combination thereof.
 The name and branding reference the physical and social history of the site as a centre for forestry education and research.